-- See "--Non-GAAP Measures" below for a reconciliation to the most directly comparable financial measure calculated in accordance with GAAP and related disclosures - 2 Includes vaccinations, including COVID-19. - Includes the adjustment to convert prescriptions greater than 84 days to the equivalent of three 30-day prescriptions.
+- See "--Non-GAAP Measures" below for a reconciliation to the most directly comparable financial measure calculated in accordance with GAAP and related disclosures. - Includes vaccinations, including COVID-19. - Includes the adjustment to convert prescriptions greater than 84 days to the equivalent of three 30-day prescriptions.
 This adjustment reflects that these prescriptions include approximately three times the amount of product days supplied compared to a normal prescription. - Comparable sales are defined as sales from stores that have been open for at least twelve consecutive months without closure for seven or more consecutive days, including due to looting or store damage, and without a major remodel or being subject to a natural disaster, in the past twelve months as well as e-commerce sales.
 E-commerce sales include digitally initiated sales online or through mobile applications.
-Relocated stores are not included as comparable sales for the first twelve months after acquisition or conversion, when applicable, whichever is later.
-Comparable sales, comparable pharmacy sales, comparable retail sales, comparable number of prescriptions and comparable number of 30-day equivalent prescriptions refer to total sales, pharmacy sales, retail sales, number of prescriptions and number of 30-day equivalent prescriptions, respectively.
+Relocated stores are not included as comparable sales for the first twelve months after the relocation.
+Acquired stores are not included as comparable sales for the first twelve months after the relocation.
+Acquired stores are not included as comparable sales for the first twelve months after acquisition or conversion, when applicable, whichever is later.
+Comparable sales, comparable pharmacy sales, retail sales, number of prescriptions and comparable number of 30-day equivalent prescriptions refer to total sales, pharmacy sales, retail sales, number of prescriptions and number of 30-day equivalent prescriptions, respectively.
 Comparable retail sales for previous periods have been restated to include e-commerce sales.
-The method of calculating comparable sales varies across the retail industry and our method of calculating comparable sales may not be the same as other retailers' methods.

-NM - Not meaningful.
+The method of calculating comparable sales varies across the retail industry and our method of calculating comparable sales may not be the same as other retailers' methods. - NM Not meaningful.
 Percentage increases above 200% or when one period includes income and other period includes loss are considered not meaningful.